x123/kdy-iss/docs/sail-handling.md

 8. (Bowman) Stand stable with the back to the mast, push the pole forward and out to the forestay.
 Don't push to the side, you'll not have the strength to do that.
 Click the pole into the mast, and announce "On".
-9. (Trimmer, Tailor) Watch the bowman carefully.
+9. (Trimmer, Tailer) Watch the bowman carefully.
 Follow with the guy and ease it enough so that the bowman can get the pole all the way out.
    Be very careful when you pull the guy in while the pole is not clicked in the mast yet: It's very easy for you to make the job of the bowman impossible.
 10. (Skipper) Keep the dead downwind course until the pole is in.
 If you go up too early, your bowman will not have the strength to put in the pole.
-11. (Trimmer, Tailor) Once the pole is in, rotate over the spinnaker, and trim it to course, by pulling in the guy, and easing the sheet.
+11. (Trimmer, Tailer) Once the pole is in, rotate over the spinnaker, and trim it to course, by pulling in the guy, and easing the sheet.
-   Tailor releases the sheet barber hauler in communication with the trimmer.
+   Tailer releases the sheet barber hauler in communication with the trimmer.
 12. (Skipper) Sets a broad reach to beam reach course.

 ## Taking down the spinnaker

 The following description assumes that you have followed the previous instructions, done an uneven number of gybes (so you're on a starboard tack), and want to be able to hoist the spinnaker again on a port tack.
 This is a standard matchrace situation.

 If you rather want to take the spinnaker down on the side the sail is on, you need to adapt the side where you hoist the headsail, have the trimmer